 If your child was on Musical.ly, they’re now a Tiktok user.
 As of August 2, 2018, everyone who used Musical.ly woke up to find that the look and feel of the app changed completely over to TikTok.

 Is there pornographic content?
-If it’s there, it’s hidden well.
-Using some standard techniques that we try on all social media platforms, we didn’t find anything obvious.
+When it comes to finding pornographic content while doing public searches, there is some.
 There is a hidden doorway to a Google search through the Help Center in the “Privacy and Settings.”
 Parents, remember, these hidden Google searches do not obey the “limit adult content” in Restrictions.
 Sadly, there’s nothing that can be done in Restrictions to control those Google searches.
 Covenant Eyes is the only service we know that forces a Google Safe Search, even in hidden browsers.

 The app’s creator says age 13+ only, please.
 Although the app isn’t classified as social media, it still must comply with COPPA and underage data collection.
-Parents, this is mostly on you!
+Even then, we’re uncomfortable with middle school students using this app unless parents are well aware of the risks.

 Related post: Tricky People – Stranger Danger in the Digital Age